 - How many questions may I ask the expert?

-Patients may ask a maximum of eight questions.
+Patients may ask a maximum of five questions.
 This ensures the expert has sufficient time to devote to each question.
 All questions must be finalized before we reach out to the expert to review your case, and additional questions can’t be added once your case is underway.
 Please note that there is no direct phone conversation with the expert, so it’s important that you submit all of your questions at the start of your case.

 - What should I expect to receive once my second opinion is complete?